Pouilly Fumé – Coteau des Girarmes

 As a result of the soils, the wine is normally fuller, richer and slightly less subtlety defined.
 Unlike Sancerre no red or rose is produced in the AC.

-Slightly more fruit driven but still a classic, flinty-smoky style of Pouilly Fumé.
-An engaging nose giving a slight elderflower bouquet with citrus notes; soft fruit emerges from a light, clean, minerally palate, rounded off with a hint of lime: fine and elegant.
+Slightly more fruit driven but still a classic, gun-flinty-smoky style of Pouilly Fumé.
+An engaging nose giving a slight elderflower bouquet with citrus notes; soft fruit, including mango, emerges from a light, clean, minerally palate, rounded off with a hint of lime: fine and elegant with good length and intensity.

 About the Producer